p-barbet/GENIAL/README.md

 	conda config --add channels pbarbet
 	conda install genial

-After installing GENIAL you can use simply each script typping their name in a terminal.
+After installing GENIAL you can use simply each script typing their name in a terminal.

 Test